BryanChi/SuperGPT-Website/videos/README.md

-# Video Assets for ChatGPT Enhancer Landing Page
+# Video Assets for SuperGPT Landing Page

-This folder contains demonstration videos showcasing the features of ChatGPT Enhancer.
+This folder contains demonstration videos showcasing the features of SuperGPT.

 ## Required Video Files